Architecture: Prehistoric architecture

-Ancient architecture
+Classical era

-In many ancient civilizations such as those of Egypt and Mesopotamia, architecture and urbanism reflected the constant engagement with the divine and the supernatural, and many ancient cultures resorted to monumentality in architecture to symbolically represent the political power of the ruler or the state itself.
+In many ancient civilizations, such as those of Egypt and Mesopotamia, architecture and urbanism reflected the constant engagement with the divine and the supernatural, and many ancient cultures resorted to monumentality in their architecture to symbolically represent the political power of the ruler or the state itself.

-The architecture and urbanism of the Classical civilizations such as the Greek and the Roman evolved from civic ideals rather than religious or empirical ones and new building types emerged.
-As the Architectural "style" developed in the form of the Classical orders.
+The architecture and urbanism of classical civilizations such as the Greek and Roman civilizations evolved from civic ideals rather than religious or empirical ones.
+New building types emerged and architectural style developed in the form of the classical orders.
 Roman architecture was influenced by Greek architecture as they incorporated many Greek elements into their building practices.

-Texts on architecture have been written since ancient times.
-These texts provided both general advice and specific formal prescriptions or canons.
-Some examples of canons are found in the writings of the 1st-century BCE Roman Architect Vitruvius.
+Texts on architecture have been written since ancient times—these texts provided both general advice and specific formal prescriptions or canons.
+Some examples of canons are found in the writings of Vitruvius in the 1st century BC.
 Some of the most important early examples of canonic architecture are religious.

 Asian architecture

-The architecture of different parts of Asia developed differently than Europe; and each of Buddhist, Hindu and Sikh architecture had different characteristics.
-In fact, Unlike Indian and Chinese architecture which had great influence on the surrounding regions, Japanese architecture did not.
-Some Asian architecture showed great regional diversity such as Buddhist architecture, in particular.
-Moreover, other architectural achievements in Asia is the Hindu temple architecture, which developed from around the 5th century CE, is in theory governed by concepts laid down in the Shastras, and is concerned with expressing the macrocosm and the microcosm.
+Asian architecture developed differently from European architecture, and the Buddhist, Hindu and Sikh architectural styles have different characteristics.
+Unlike Indian and Chinese architecture, which had great influence on the surrounding regions, Japanese architecture did not.
+Some Asian architecture showed great regional diversity, in particular Buddhist architecture.
+Moreover, another architectural achievement in Asia is the Hindu temple architecture, which developed from around the 5th century CE.
+It is, in theory, governed by concepts laid down in the Shastras, and is concerned with expressing both the macrocosm and the microcosm.

 In many Asian countries, pantheistic religion led to architectural forms that were designed specifically to enhance the natural landscape.
 Also, the grandest houses were relatively lightweight structures mainly using wood until recent times, and there are few survivals of great age.
 Buddhism was associated with a move to stone and brick religious structures, probably beginning as rock-cut architecture, which has often survived very well.